Long-term Relationships of Trust

 Wage management for local employment

-Based on the Fujikura Group Human Rights policy, Fujikura assesses potential human rights impacts, considers and implements countermeasures, and discloses information.
+Based on the Fujikura Group Human Rights policy, Fujikura assesses potential human rights impacts, considers and implements countermeasures, discloses information, etc., and exchanges opinions with institutional investors and others on ESG-related topics, including business and human rights.

 Raising awareness within the company about business and human rights